 Of course, simply fixing a zoning violation isn't always affordable or easy, and may interfere with your planned use of your property.
 For example, you might have just undertaken a significant remodeling of your home, and later found out that some small part of it technically doesn't conform to Bethel, Alaska's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is very minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 Also, if the zoning laws covering your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Bethel, Alaska Attorney Help?
+What Can A Bethel, Alaska Attorney Do?

 If you suddenly become involved in a zoning dispute with your local government, it's essential to seek competent legal representation.
 The counsel of an experienced Bethel, Alaska real estate attorney can make it much easier for you to act within the law to use your own property as you wish, or at least be as free as possible to make improvements to your land.